 Save your money because there are plenty of things around the house kids want to play with.
 You know every parent has some version of the same story.
 Their kid asks for an expensive gift.
 Someone buys the expensive gift.
 Kid is more interested in the twisty-ties holding it in the box.

-While my husband was away on business, he sent a fun gift.
+While my husband was away on business a while ago, he sent a fun gift for the kids.
 While our son enjoyed the pricey toy, our daughter was amused with the packing paper.
 They both got the same amount of fun, but not for the same price.

 You might have an entire room or two devoted to toys in your home, but that won’t prevent kids from complaining they are bored.

-Our family has two children; 6 year old boy and 9 month old girl.
+Our family has two children; a boy and a girl five years apart.
 They may not have much in common, but they often enjoy playing together.
 When I paid closer attention, I noticed they had a mutual enjoyment for stuff that wasn’t toys.

 Save your money because there are plenty of things around the house kids want to play with.

 Kids love pushing buttons.
 They know buttons often control things and it’s one of those things they are rarely allowed to touch.
 Let them have some of your old remotes.